 Open virtual machine in Remote Desktop Connection

 First, open the Remote Desktop Connection application on your computer.
-Next, find the Public IP address of your virtual machine (Figure 8).
+Next, find the Public IP address of your virtual machine (Figure 9).
 It is located under Networking.
-Copy the Public IP address (In our case this is 22.214.171.124).
+Copy the Public IP address (In our case this is 18.104.22.168).
 Paste the address into the textbox in Remote Desktop Connection.
-Click on the Connect button on the bottom of the window to connect to your instance.
+Click on the Connect button at the bottom of the window to connect to your instance.

 Enter username and password

 After you clicked on connect, a Windows Security window will pop up.
 This window will ask for your administrator account credentials which you have previously created in Microsoft Azure.
-Enter the username into the first textbox, then enter the password into the second textbox (Figure 9).
-Click on OK on the bottom of the window to log in.
+Enter the username into the first textbox, then enter the password into the second textbox (Figure 10).
+Click on OK at the bottom of the window to log in.

 Virtual machine started